-The French pharmacist Jean-Baptiste François (1792-1838) from Châlons-en-Champagne (until 1997 Châlons-sur-Marne) invented in 1836 a method to control the sugar content before the bottle fermentation of champagne allowed.
-This made it possible at the Dosage to precisely determine the "Liqueur de tirage" (filling dosage).
+The French pharmacist Jean-Baptiste François (1792-1838) from Châlons-en-Champagne (until 1997 Châlons-sur-Marne) invented a method in 1836 to control the sugar content before bottle fermentation of champagne allowed.
+This made it possible at Dosage to precisely determine the "Liqueur de tirage" (filling dosage).
 This method became known as "Réduction François".
-Up to this point, at least 50%, or in extreme cases even 80% of the bottles, broke due to excessive overpressure.
-Therefore, the extremely expensive champagne was therefore affordable only for nobility or wealthy.
+Up to this point, at least 50%, and in extreme cases even 80%, of the bottles burst due to the excess pressure.
+At that time, the extremely expensive champagne was only affordable for the nobles and wealthy.